Moving to Washington, D.C.

 Rather than purchasing a home, most expatriates choose to rent, at least at first.
 This is because house (and apartment) prices in Washington are expensive.
-Looking for a home in Washington can quite often be a daunting task, Crown can advise on rental accommodation or purchasing properties and can also arrange for temporary accommodation.
+Looking for a home in Washington can quite often be a daunting task but Crown can advise on rental accommodation and/or purchasing properties and we can also arrange for temporary accommodation.

-Crown Relocations has 50 years of international moving experience relocating individuals and families to Washington and throughout the USA, contact us today for more information about our services.
+Crown Relocations has 50 years of international moving experience relocating individuals and families to Washington and throughout the USA.
+To arrange a quotation call our office for an obligation FREE quote on: 0508 227 696 or you can use our online quote forms: Instant Quote, Quick Quote, Home Visit Request